Fair Allocation of Two Types of Chores: EFX

 Now, we show that Rule 2 can be applied whenever Rule 1 cannot.
 Consider a situation where the update rules have been applied $t$ times, and Rule 1 cannot be applied.
-If $a_t \geq |N_B|$, then Rule 2 can be applied because of the second condition of the lemma.
-If $a_t < |N_B|$, then consider the last update applied when $a_{t'} \geq |N_B|$ still held.
-If it was Rule 1, then after this update the EFX condition of Rule 1 did not hold (as we proved in the previous paragraph) and so Rule 2 can be applied until every item is allocated.
-If it was Rule 2, then the EFX condition of Rule 1 did not hold and so by the second condition of the lemma, Rule 2 can be applied until every item is allocated. \end{proof}
+If $a_t \geq |N_B|$, then the EFX condition of Rule 1 must not hold and so Rule 2 can be applied because of Condition 2.
+If $a_t < |N_B|$, then consider the last update rule applied when $a_{t'} \geq |N_B|$ still held (that is, consider the largest $t'$ such that $a_{t'} \geq |N_B|$, and consider the next update rule applied).
+If it was Rule 1, then after this update the EFX condition of Rule 1 did not hold (as we showed in the previous paragraph) and so Rule 2 can be applied until every item is allocated.
+If it was Rule 2, then the EFX condition of Rule 1 did not hold and so by Condition 2, Rule 2 can be applied until every item is allocated. \end{proof}

-We now show the following result which gives a set of conditions under which the second condition of \Cref{using the update rules} is satisfied.
+We now present \Cref{can apply rule 2 many times}, that gives a set of conditions under which the second condition of \Cref{using the update rules} is satisfied.

 \begin{lemma} Let $X$ be an EFX partial allocation.
 If $X$ satisfies the following conditions, then Rule 2 can be applied $|N_B|$ times: \begin{enumerate} \item For all agents $i \in N_A$ and $j \in N_B$, $X_j$ has strictly more type $B$ items than $X_i$, \item For all agents $i \in N_A$ and $j \in N_B$, $i$ does not envy $j$, and \item Consider a partial allocation $Y$ formed by applying the update rules 0 or more times to $X$.
-For any such allocation $Y$ and any nonempty subset $S \subseteq N_A$, there exists some agent $i \in S$ who does not envy any other agent in $S$. \end{enumerate} \end{lemma} \begin{proof} We will show that we can apply Rule 2 $|N_A|$ times.
-Let $T$ be the set of agents in $N_A$ to which we haven't applied Rule 2 yet.
-Initially, $T = N_A$.
-Assume that we have applied Rule 2 less than $|N_A|$ times, and so $T$ is non-empty.
-We will show that we can apply Rule 2 again.
+For any such allocation $Y$ and any nonempty subset $S \subseteq N_A$, there exists some agent $i \in S$ who does not envy any other agent in $S$. \end{enumerate} \end{lemma} \begin{proof} For brevity, within this proof we refer to the conditions of the lemma as Conditions 1-3 respectively.
+Let $Y^k$ be the allocation formed by applying rule 2 $k$ times to $X$.
+We will show that rule 2 can be applied to all $Y^k$ where $0 \le k < |N_A|$.
+By induction, this means that we can apply rule 2 $|N_A| \geq |N_B|$ times to $X$.